Error loading page.

 Pulitzer Prize Board citation to Ida B. Wells, as an early pioneer of investigative journalism and civil rights icon

-Wells began her activist career when she tried to segregate a first-class railway car in Memphis.
+Wells began her activist career when she tried to desegregate a first-class railway car in Memphis.
 After being thrown bodily off the car, she wrote about the incident for black Baptist newspapers, thus beginning her career as a journalist.
-But her most abiding fight would be the one against lynching, a crime in which she saw all the themes she held most dear coalesce: sexuality, race, and the law.
+But her most abiding fight would be her groundbreaking anti-lynching campaign, a crime in which she saw all the themes she held most dear coalesce: sexuality, race, and the law.

 Formats